Tongue Cancer

 Prognosis

 The incidence of tongue cancers has increased.
 Despite this, survival rates have also increased significantly.
 In particular, there is a high increase in survival rate in certain conditions, regardless of treatment.
-But survival rate varies with each stage of tongue cancer.
+However, the survival rate varies with each stage of tongue cancer.

 Treatment of tongue cancer is often possible.
 The success rate in treatment depends on the stage of the tongue cancer and how far it has spread.
 Especially in the early stages, the possibility of recovery of the patient is very high.
 Since tongue cancer is more likely to be detected in the early stages, the chance of success in treatment increases.
 Thus, in patients diagnosed with tongue cancer at an early stage, the disease has a very good prognosis.